22 Anti-Inflammatory Recipes You Can Feel Good About Eating

 Aaron Dyer

-This quick and easy brew of turmeric, honey, lemon, and cayenne soothes.
+This quick and easy brew of turmeric, honey, lemon, and cayenne will soothe the body.
 It's simple to make and the lemon and honey balance out the strong taste of turmeric, which has long been used in traditional Indian and other Asian medical practices to treat inflammation.
 Turmeric also contains curcumin, which aids digestion.

 golden dal gingered tomatoes